SAP-samples/abap-platform-rap630/exercises/ex1/README.md

 *       bankkey      =
       .

-    SELECT * FROM I_Bank_2
-    WHERE BankCountry = 'DE'
-    INTO TABLE @DATA(bank_data_from_bnka).

   ENDMETHOD.
  </pre>

       The ABAP class `zcl_test_abap_cloud_###` in the screenshot underneath uses the ABAP Cloud development model (ABAP language version “ABAP for Cloud development”).
 The class cannot be compiled because of several ABAP statements containing syntax-errors:

-      - Line 19: The SAP function module `POPUP_TO_CONFIRM` is used in the classic Dynpro/SAP GUI world and is no public SAP API in the ABAP Cloud development model.

       - Line 21: Direct access to SAP table `BNKA` is also not allowed.
 Here (in Steampunk) the devloper already gets a hint to use the public CDS view `I_BANK_2` instead.